Bhupesh-Bopche/ineuron_1/README.md

-# This is the git tutorial file
+# This is the amazing git tutorial file
 ## Modidifying this file
 ## Committed the changes, added new branch
+## added new branch dev2